Feature #1097

 To keep TVHeadend lightweight I think front-ends are the most appropriate place to implement this kind of functionality.

-Updated by Dave Chapman about 12 years ago
+Updated by Dave Chapman over 12 years ago

 Djuri,